-Child Care and Pre-K Programs Family Child Care Homes: Two or more COVID-19 cases among providers, provider's household members, or attendees with onsets (or, if asymptomatic, collection dates) within a 10-day period, and who are epidemiologically linked.
-To open an outbreak investigation, cases must be from at least two separate households.
-Child Care Center: Two or more COVID-19 cases among staff or attendees with onsets (or, if asymptomatic, collection dates) within a 10-day period, and who are epidemiologically linked, but not household contacts.
-K-12 Schools, Youth Sports, and Youth Camps Cohort: Three or more COVID-19 cases among students/teachers/staff in a specified group with onsets (or, if asymptomatic, collection dates) within a 10-day period, and who are epidemiologically linked in the school setting, but not household contacts.
+Child Care and Pre-K Programs Family Child Care Homes:Two or more COVID-19 cases among providers, provider's household members, or attendees with onsets (or, if asymptomatic, collection dates) within a 10-day period, and who are epidemiologically linked.
+To open an outbreak investigation, cases must be from at least two separate households.Child Care Center: Two or more COVID-19 cases among staff or attendees with onsets (or, if asymptomatic, collection dates) within a K-12 Schools, Youth Sports, and Youth Camps Cohort: Three or more COVID-19 cases among students/teachers/staff in a specified group with onsets (or, if asymptomatic, collection dates) within a 10-day period, and who are epidemiologically linked in the school setting, but not household contacts.
 School-wide: Five or more cohorts with cases from separate households that meet the classroom/cohort outbreak definition that occurs within 10 days; OR 5% or more unrelated students/teachers/staff have confirmed COVID-19 within a 10-day period [minimum of 10 unrelated students/teachers/staff].